[banner]

 Rattlesnake example – two-way anova without replication, repeated measures

 This example could be interpreted as two-way anova without replication or as a one-way repeated measures experiment.
-Below it is analyzed as a two-way fixed effects model using the lm function, and as a mixed effects model using the nlme package and lme4 packages.
+Below it is analyzed as a two-way fixed effects model using the lm function, and as a mixed effects model using the nlme package and lme4 package.
+In addition, a traditional repeated measures anova is conducted using the aov() function in the native stats package.

 ### --------------------------------------------------------------